-Terra maintains multiple Docker images for setting up your Jupyter Cloud Environment.
+Terra maintains multiple Docker images for your Jupyter Cloud Environment.
 These images include software for R, Python, GATK, Bioconductor, Hail, and more.
 The Terra Docker images are updated routinely to stay current with the latest software needs.

 But what happens when your notebook analysis requires software in an older Docker image?